paf31/blog-source/posts/2013-10-02-Visitor-Pattern.markdown

     }
 }

 After some renaming, the code above looks just like code implemented using the visitor pattern.
-What I have called `EmployeeCaseAnalysis` might be renamed to `EmployeeVisitor`, and the `performCaseAnalysis` methods would most likely be renamed to `visit` or `apply`.
+What I have called `EmployeeCaseAnalysis` might be renamed to `EmployeeVisitor`, and the `performCaseAnalysis` methods would most likely be renamed to `accept`.
 Here is the full version after the renamings:

 ~~~
 public interface Employee {

-    void visit(EmployeeVisitor visitor);
+    void accept(EmployeeVisitor visitor);

-	Result visit<Result>(EmployeeVisitor<Result> visitor);
+	Result accept<Result>(EmployeeVisitor<Result> visitor);
 }

 public interface EmployeeVisitor {

-    void visitHourlyEmployee(Double hourlyRate);
+    void visitHourlyEmployee(double hourlyRate);

-	void visitSalariedEmployee(Double salary);
+	void visitSalariedEmployee(double salary);
 }

 public interface EmployeeVisitor<Result> {

-    Result visitHourlyEmployee(Double hourlyRate);
+    Result visitHourlyEmployee(double hourlyRate);

-	Result visitSalariedEmployee(Double salary);
+	Result visitSalariedEmployee(double salary);
 }

 public class HourlyEmployee implements Employee {